 20. Protect Your Dog’s Paws

 As mentioned above, summer’s heat affects the environment and things like asphalt get way too hot for dogs way too quick.
 A rule of thumb is that the surface is often 20 F degrees hotter than the temperature outside.

 The most common way to protect dog’s paws are by using shoes for dogs.
-However, if it’s too hot, other options may be used, such as socks for dogs or even paw protection waxes.
-If, however, it’s too late and your dog has already burned his paws on hot asphalt, make sure to use paw balms for dogs to relieve the pain and speed up the healing process.
+However, if it’s too hot, other options may be used, such as socks or even paw protection waxes.
+If, however, it’s too late and your dog has already burned his paws on hot asphalt, make sure to use paw balms to relieve the pain and speed up the healing process.

 Protecting your dog’s paws from hot surface will not only help prevent heatstroke in dogs but also keep your dog’s feet healthy and in good condition.

 Even if you protect your dog’s paws with dog booties or paw waxes, it’s best to avoid hot areas and choose shade over burning sun every time.

 When the temperature has cooled enough to walk your dog, try to stick to cooler areas to reduce the temperature further.
 For example, walk your dogs on a wooded path rather than on a sidewalk around your development.